codeuser-crypto/CortexAI/README.md

 # CortexAI

-AI Assistant powered by a custom-built Vector Database, HNSW Semantic Search, Retrieval Augmented Generation (RAG) and Local LLMs using Ollama.
+AI Assistant that is powered by a custom built Vector Database, HNSW Semantic Search, Retrieval Augmented Generation (RAG) and Local LLMs using Ollama.

-CortexAI is an end to end AI system built from scratch in C++ that combines semantic search, document retrieval, and local large language models to answer questions from user-provided knowledge sources.
-The project demonstrates how modern AI systems such as ChatGPT, Claude, Perplexity, and enterprise RAG platforms work under the hood.
+CortexAI is an end to end AI system built from scratch in C++ that combines semantic search, document retrieval and local large language models to answer questions from user provided knowledge sources.
+The project demonstrates how modern AI systems such as ChatGPT, Claude, Perplexity and enterprise RAG platforms work under the hood.

 ## 🚀 Features